ttypic/define-messages.macro/README.md

 });
 ```

-this code will be transform to:
+this code will be transformed to:

 ```js
 import { defineMessages } from 'react-intl';